patricksurry/g3/README.md

         ...
 ```

-Adding a few labels and customizing the pointer gives us a
+Finally, we'll add a few labels and customize the pointer to look closer to the source,
-reasonable facsimile, though the fonts and logo could use more love.
+though the fonts and logo could certainly use more love (result top right of this section).
 The custom pointer is probably the fiddliest part,
 but is not too bad with a basic understanding of
 [SVG paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths).
-It's also possible to extract paths from existing SVG images or created via
+It's also possible to extract path definitions using a text editor,
+either from existing SVG images or files created via
 an SVG drawing tool like [Inkscape](https://inkscape.org/).

 ```js